ankitp94/random-calvin-chrome-ext/README.md

 # random-calvin-chrome-ext
+A Chrome extension.

-Press Shift+C and get a random Calvin &amp; Hobbes strip as a chrome extension.
+Press Ctrl+Shift+H and get a random Calvin &amp; Hobbes strip on the current tab.

-If you are a fan of calvin and hobbes and would like to see a random script while browsing.
+If you are a fan of Calvin and Hobbes and would like to see a random script while browsing.

 # Installation
 + Copy the folder into local drive.
 + Go to chrome extension page
 + Enable developer mode
-+ Click load upacked extension
++ Click load unpacked extension
-+ Select the aforemention folder
++ Select the aforementioned folder
 + Press Shortcut and enjoy.

 + Best Used with [Stylish](https://userstyles.org/).